rstudio/chromote/README.md

 lower level:

-  - `Browser`: This represents an instance of a browser that supports the Chrome Devtools Protocol.
+  - `Browser`: This represents an instance of a browser that supports the Chrome DevTools Protocol.
 It contains information about how to communicate with the Chrome browser.
 A `Chromote` object contains one of these.
   - `Chrome`: This is a subclass of `Browser` that represents a local